chrzanowskikamil/stackexchange-tags-table/README.md

-# Mediprota - React Recruitment Task
+# Mediporta - React Recruitment Task

-Recruitment task for the position of React Developer at Mediprota company.
+Recruitment task for the position of React Developer at Mediporta company.

 # Live demo